-Germany has the fourth-largest economy in the world and plays a lead role in the European Union.
+Germany has one of the largest economies in the world and plays a lead role in the European Union.
 Since the reunification in 1990, Germany has built bridges to its eastern neighbors.
 Though Germany’s own internal growth has spawned problems like unemployment, notably in the eastern states, efforts are underway to assure opportunities in all parts of the Federal Republic.

 Department course catalog

 More IUP Social Media

 Fraud, Waste, and Abuse Hotline